alexjhetherington/FootnoteUtilities/README.md

 ### Data Structures

+* LayerGroup (see note below) to manage layers
 * Use a TimeArray to discard elements after the given amount of time has passed.
 It must be manually ticked
 * Use PoolManager.SpawnObject and PoolManager.ReleaseObject for object pooling

+Layers are per project static data.
+To avoid complication but still stay safe I recommend hardcoding layers, referencing static string variables so typos can be fixed all in one place.

+This isn't possible for code that you intend to share between projects where layers may be named differently.
+Use the LayerGroup scriptable object, a reference to which can be exposed to the Unity editor, to write components with layers that can be customised per project while still keeping layers in one place.

 ### Editor